 The Tahune AirWalk and its various additional attractions are a scenic 80 minute drive from Hobart.
 There’s so much to do, you should make it more than a day trip.
 Aim to arrive early in the day and stay overnight.

-Tahune AirWalk: Stay and Play in the Dark
+Tahune AirWalk: Stay and Play

 by Susan & David Moore